MohamedMagdyMohamed/Creating-An-Api-With-Postgresql-And-Express/README.md

 3. Run `CREATE DATABASE store_front_test;`

 ## Install
-- This project requires node packages like: (Typescript, Express, Eslint, Prettier, Express, and Dotenv) install them via `npm i`.
+- This project requires node packages like: (Typescript, Express, Postgres, and Dotenv) install them via `npm i`.
 - And also you need to install the postgress database, you can install it from their official website https://www.postgresql.org/
-- Install also the db-migrate `npm install -g db-migrate` this to be install globally
+- Install also the db-migrate `npm install -g db-migrate` this to be install globally then run `npm run db:up`

 ## Run
 To run this project open the terminal in the directry of the file and run `npm run watch`